Home

 Social Disadvantages of Homeschooling?

-While it is true that homeschooling children do not learn social skills the same way that their public school counterparts do...they will turn into socialized adults!
+While it is true that homeschooling children do not learn social skills the same way that their public school counterparts do...they WILL turn into socialized adults!

 When the necessity of socialization is discussed, it is most often in reference to relationships outside the home.